-In this article, I’ll give my top 3 sleepers (schools outside the top 3 seeds) in each region.
-These aren’t just teams I think can win a game or two.
-These are legit Final Four contenders.
+In this article, I’ll give my top 3 sleepers (schools outside the top 3 seeds) in each region, who I think could make some noise an potentially advance to the Sweet 16 and beyond.

 Find out how far I have each of these sleepers advancing in my bracket.